Post

 Unfortunately, Intelligence Community and/or National Security systems are not required to comply with BODs, although they would still benefit from applying them.

-Enabiling STARTTLS on mail servers allows senders to establish an encrypted connection before sending email.
+Enabling STARTTLS on mail servers allows senders to establish an encrypted connection before sending email.
 Enabling HTS on a web server tells clients to only use an encrypted (HTTPS) connection whenever they are accessing the site in the future.
-Disabling obsolete, weak cypher suites prevents easy exploits such as POODLE from working.
+Disabling obsolete, weak cipher suites prevents easy exploits such as POODLE from working.
 SPF and DMARC are standards that work in tandem to prevent email spoofing.
 This blog post will focus on these standards.
 However, all of the best practices are key parts of defense in depth.

 What is email spoofing?